A Mostly Typical Saturday In Washington, D.C.: Political Rallies — Plus Juggalos

 As for politics, however, the "Insane Clown Posse and most Juggalos consider themselves very apolitical," pop culture writer Nathan Rabin told NPR's Scott Simon.

-By the account of reporters from NPR and WAMU present on the national mall, the crowds at all three events were enthusiastic but modest in size.
+By the account of reporters from NPR and WAMU present on the National Mall, the crowds at all three events were enthusiastic but modest in size.

 The pro-Trump "Mother of All Rallies" featured a float with signs saying "secure our borders" and "drain the swamp" and drew some prominent names from the so-called alt-right, including Jack Posobiec.
-The rally's organizers wrote on their websites that Confederate flags and racism would not be allowed, clearly hoping to distinguish themselves from the march of white supremacists that turned deadly last month in Charlottesville, Va.
+The rally's organizers wrote on their websites that Confederate flags and racism would not be allowed, clearly hoping to distinguish their event from the march of white supremacists that turned deadly last month in Charlottesville, Va.

 Nevertheless, as NPR's Windsor Johnston reported, some counterprotesters attempted to tie the MOAR rally to Charlottesville, including one who held a sign featuring an image of the woman killed by a motorist there.

-Officials kept all three protests far from each other, which, along with a heavy police presence, appeared to keep the Saturday events peaceful, reported WAMU's Sasha-Ann Simmons.
+Officials kept the protesters far from one another, which, along with a heavy police presence, appeared to keep the Saturday events peaceful, reported WAMU's Sasha-Ann Simons.